cthyuiii/assg-2/README.md

     Link can be opened on mobile devices and across other networks web page is responsive and reacts to screen resolution

+W3C MarkUp Validation Passed. https://validator.w3.org/

+W3C CSS Validation failed but can be overlooked due to padding-inline-start possibly not existing in their database https://jigsaw.w3.org/css-validator/

+W3C Link Checking test failed but can be overlooked because it failed my external imported font awesome js script https://validator.w3.org/checklink

+Color constrast accessiblity validation test passed https://color.a11y.com/Contrast/

+spell checking failed due to PokeDex not being a word used in the english language but as a Pokemon entity https://typosaur.us/

+Alt text checking test passed https://rushax.com/tools/alt-tag-checker/

 ## Credits

 Credits for the PokeAPI team for the main api program.